 Concurrently with the White-Tailed Deer, Cybis also issued a separate sculpture named Deer in Motion using the buck from the larger grouping.
 He is 13” high and 16” wide; the issue size was 750 and the price at the time of issue was $1500.
-The last known Cybis retail was $2975.
-It does not have a wood base.
-The example shown in this old snapshot is one that I once owned and often used as a holiday table centerpiece; the extraneous “greenery and goldery” is, obviously, not part of the actual sculpture!
-This piece, as well as almost all of my Cybis collection, was sold in 2010 and was among the most challenging to properly and safely pack for shipment.
+He was $1975 on the November 1993 price list from Cybis.
+This piece does not have a wood base.
+The example shown in this old snapshot is the one that I once owned and often used as a holiday table centerpiece; the extraneous “greenery and goldery” is, obviously, not part of the actual sculpture.
+This piece, as well as almost all of my Cybis collection, was sold in the early 2000s and was among the most challenging to properly and safely pack for shipment.

 Where the Buffalo Roam…

 The deer sculptures were not the first wherein Cybis created a multi-animal grouping plus a single-animal release at the same time.
 This massive buffalo trio is among the heaviest sculptures that the modern studio released, because in addition to the very hefty porcelain elements it was mounted on a solid wood base.
 The prairie-grass elements applied to the top of the base are amazingly detailed, and just about as prone to accidental breakage as you might expect!

 There is some confusion about the edition size and nomenclature of this piece.
-The 1979 Cybis catalog publication lists it as ‘American Buffaloes’, with dimensions of 16” high, 38” long and 14” deep (front to back) and an edition size of just a single one-of-a-kind sculpture that was created in 1975 as a commemorative and thus it had no retail price.
-Yet the photograph above is from a 2012 auction listing showing one that is signed and numbered as #2 and described as being called “Charging Buffaloes”.
-The 2008 Cybis website listed “Charging Buffaloes” (with, unfortunately, the wrong buffalo photograph attached to it) as being 14.5” high and 37” wide, as an issue of 25.
+The 1979 Cybis catalog publication lists it as ‘American Buffaloes’, with dimensions of 16” high, 38” long and 14” deep (front to back) and an edition size of just a single sculpture that was created in 1975 as a one-of-a-kind piece not available for retail.
+However, a single white buffalo (shown below) was available for purchase as a limited edition.